English Harbour

-English Harbour is a natural harbour and settlement on the island of Antigua in the Caribbean, in the extreme south of the island.
+English Harbour (Inglish Aaba) (Note: /en/; North Antiguan pronunciation: /aig/) is a natural harbour and town on the island of Antigua in the Caribbean, in the extreme south of the island.
 The settlement takes its name from the nearby harbour in which the Royal Navy established its base of operations for the area during the eighteenth century.
-Its population is 759 (2001 Census).
+Its population is 570 (2011 census).

 English Harbour is a centre of boating, especially yachting.
 There are two sheltered deepwater harbours nearby; English Harbour itself and Falmouth Harbour.

+Geography

+English Harbour is located just south of the Central Plain near Matthews Road.
+The town officially covers an area of 1.72 square kilometres.
+Adjacent communities include Cobbs Cross, Marsh Village, and Dow Hill.
+The Middle Ground peninsula separates the two harbours of the town.
+Another neighbourhood is Ordnance Bay.